Types of Groups

 We Austinites are fortunate to have a thriving group community!
 Yet with such diverse offerings, it can be a little daunting to try and figure out which group will be the best fit for you.
 Hopefully this glossary will provide you with a brief introduction to some of the various types of groups that are offered here in Austin.

 In a psychoeducational group, the leader serves as a teacher and provides group members with information, resources and techniques.
-They typically focus on a specific topic (i.e. anxiety, pain management, etc.) and generally are time limited.
-In a process-oriented group on the other hand, the leader serves as a facilitator and the process is less didactic and more experiential.
-These groups are typically ongoing.
+They typically focus on a specific topic (i.e. anxiety, pain management, etc.).

 These groups share many similarities with interpersonal/process-oriented groups.
 In addition, they place particular importance on experiencing and understanding how childhood experiences with our family of origin continue to impact our current relationships.